 To help you protect your pooch this summer, we’ve created a complete guide to blue green algae.
 Read on to find out what it is, where you find it, what the symptoms of blue green algae poisoning in dogs are, and what to do if your dog gets sick.

 What is blue green algae?

-Cyanobacteria live in water and can produce toxins that can be harmful to humans and animals if ingested, or if they come into contact with your skin, or your pup's skin.
+Blue green algae can produce toxins that can be harmful to humans and animals if ingested, or if they come into contact with your skin, or your pup's skin.

 What time of year is blue green algae in the UK?

 Blue green algae is most common in the summer in the UK, typically peaking in mid to late summer.

 However, the bacteria thrive in warm and sunny weather, especially if there hasn’t been much rain.
 Cases of blue green algae can occur at other times of the year if it’s been particularly warm and dry.